 By understanding the coming year’s booking trends, travel professionals can make strategic choices to double down on strengths and pivot towards rising markets and booking channels to make 2018 a real success.

-Following the success we’ve had with our Travel Trends Report 2017, we’ve published our newest edition with an even more in-depth look at the year ahead.
+Following the success we’ve had with our Travel Statistics Report, we’ve published our newest edition with an even more in-depth look at the year ahead.
 You can get your copy now:

 To share a preview of what we cover in the travel trends report, here's what we're noticing about how, when, and where travel consumers are booking.